0xsersif/piscine-01/README.md

 Feel free to explore the code and solutions.
 Each directory typically contains the exercise specifications and my implementation.

 ```
-⚠️ Note for Zone01 students: If you're currently a student at Zone01,
+⚠️ Note for Zone01 Poolers: If you're currently a Pooler at Zone01,
 please be aware that directly copying these solutions may violate
 academic integrity policies.
 Use this repository as a reference only
 after attempting the exercises yourself.